Skip to main content

 In the evaluate call

-When checking access, specify the resource type and ID:
+When checking access, specify the resource by id (UUID) or by type + name:

 {